 The activities along the shoreline contribute directly to the quality of the marine environment.
 Coastal waters may become polluted from flood waters and storm water runoff that could contain any combination of matter from overflowing cesspools, pesticides, animal fecal matter, dead animals, chemicals, and associated flood debris (DOH).
 Polluted waters, which threaten human health, marine life, and have significant economic consequences, can be tracked by the number of days with brown water advisories.
 Brown water runoff can be reduced through natural resource management further defined in watershed management and freshwater security.
-In 2014 Hawaii had a total of 38 brown water advisory days.
+In 2016 Hawai‘i had a total of 38 brown water advisory days.

 Figure 3: Number of Brown Water Days

 100,000 EMPLOYED IN TOURISM & RECREATION

-The ocean economy represents almost 20% of the total economy in Hawaii according to the Economics National Ocean Watch (ENOW), a report produced by the National Oceanic and Atmospheric Administration (NOAA) Office for Coastal Management that outlines six ocean dependent economic sectors annually.
+The ocean economy represents almost 20% of the total economy in Hawai‘i according to the Economics National Ocean Watch (ENOW), a report produced by the National Oceanic and Atmospheric Administration (NOAA) Office for Coastal Management that outlines six ocean dependent economic sectors annually.
 In 2013, the tourism and recreation sector consisted of 90% of employment in ocean dependent jobs.
 To track ocean economy metrics visit ENOW Explorer.

 Learn More and Make a Difference